-Since 2004, CAMP and the Title VI National Resource Centers for Africa have supported projects led by Indiana University to restore and preserve several sets of material related to Liberia.
+From 2004 to 2013, CAMP and the Title VI National Resource Centers for Africa supported projects led by Indiana University to restore and preserve several sets of material related to Liberia.
 These projects have preserved important documents for future use by scholars and have returned the content to Liberia for use in that country.

 Verlon L. Stone, Indiana University (Project Coordinator)